alantian/dotfiles/README.md

  .vimrc        # main vimrc
  .vimrc_local  # ditto.
  .local/
-       bin/    # scripts, binaries, or symlinks to them. should be in $PATH. opt/          # packages.
+   bin/        # scripts, binaries, or symlinks to them. should be in $PATH. opt/          # dir for packages. conda/      # an example of packages: conda.
+Their files may be symlinked to ~/.local/bin override/   # dir for local packages that may override system-level packages.
-    conda/     # an example of packages: conda
+     ffmpeg    # an example of such cpakges

 ```